ajiteshgogoi/booksync/README.md

    - Ensure all required environment variables are set
    - Check if Notion integration has required capabilities enabled

-3. **Sync Not Starting**
+3. **Sync Processing Issues**
+   - Check if CRON_SECRET is properly set in Vercel environment variables
+   - Monitor Vercel Cron job logs for any errors
-   - Verify Redis connection
+   - Verify Redis connection and job queue state
-   - Check server logs for any rate limiting messages
+   - Check for rate limiting or timeout issues
-   - Ensure My Clippings.txt file is correctly formatted

 4. **Build Errors**
    - Ensure Node.js version is 18 or higher